-When you think of Augusta, The Masters golf tournament or James Brown might be the first things that come to your mind.
+When you think of Augusta, the Masters golf tournament or James Brown might be the first things that come to your mind.
 However, what you may not know is that Augusta is a fantastic place to get out and enjoy the beautiful outdoors.
-Here are my suggestions for great outdoor attractions & activities in Augusta, Georgia:
+Here are my suggestions for great outdoor attractions and activities in Augusta, Georgia.

-Disc Golf: Augusta is home to the PDGA International Disc Golf Center, making it a mecca for disc golfers.
+Augusta is home to the PDGA International Disc Golf Center, making it a mecca for disc golfers.
 You can toss some discs there or at several different courses throughout the area.
 Just bring your own discs, and you're all set.
 Pendleton King Park is great for beginners.
-If you're looking for a challenge, I suggest the Lake Olmstead course is perfect, which is built around the water.
+If you're looking for a challenge, I suggest the Lake Olmstead course, which is built around the water.

-The Augusta Greenjackets: The Augusta Greenjackets are a minor league team affiliated with the San Francisco Giants that plays at Lake Olmstead Stadium, just minutes from downtown.
-The tickets are affordable and the beer is cold, making it a great option for a night out with family or friends.
+The Augusta Greenjackets are a minor league team affiliated with the San Francisco Giants that plays at Lake Olmstead Stadium, just minutes from downtown.
+The tickets are affordable, and the beer is cold, making it a great option for a night out with family or friends.
 Insider tip: Don't miss out on the chance to have your picture taken with the mascot Auggie!

 After all of your outdoor adventures, it's time to relax with nature.
 What better way to do that than by camping at Lake Thurmond?
 Mistletoe State Park is only about 30 minutes from downtown and a great place to set up camp.
 You’ll be right on the banks of Lake Thurmond, where you can swim, boat or simply laze about and enjoy your surroundings.
 The last time I camped there, the weather was perfect and peaceful.
 It's also nice to know you aren't too far from civilization in case you forget to pack any essentials.